RobertsLab/project-gigas-carryover/lifestage_carryover/notebooks/Planning-20240228-sampling.md

 - Remove animal from treatment
 - Immediately sample tissue with sterile surface and instruments
-- Place one sample into labeled RNA tube with storage buffer
+- Place one sample into labeled RNA tube with storage buffer from mantle and one from gill
-- Place one sample into labeled DNA tube with storage buffer
+- Place one tissue sample into labeled DNA tube with storage buffer
 - Sterilize before the next sample

 **REPLICATION**: Eric sampled n=7-8 adults during first stressor.
 We should aim for n=8-10 minimum per group for RNA/DNA.
 This would result in the following sample sizes: